simsek97/Translation-Import-Command/README.md

 ## Usage

+Copy the TranslationImportCommand.php file to the folder src/Command in your project.
-From project folder run the command
+From project folder run the following command

 ```
 ./bin/console app:translation:import --path=/Users/simsek/translations --input=csv --output=xlf